AnnaChirumbolo/DASI_challenge/docs/auser.md

 ![23auser_temp](https://user-images.githubusercontent.com/43357858/109396958-6f730000-7934-11eb-8b83-c652e1db7b53.jpg)

-We noticed that for the sensor in Ponte a Moriano, from 2017 values result 0 °C for consecutive months - we therefore decided to **exclude this variable** due clear faluts in data collection.
+We noticed that for the sensor in Ponte a Moriano, from 2017 values result 0 °C for consecutive months - we therefore decided to **exclude this variable** due to clear faluts in data collection.

 ![34auser_temp](https://user-images.githubusercontent.com/43357858/109320067-e5516b80-784f-11eb-92ab-866f9c887baa.jpg)